coveo/source.coveo.com/_posts/2018-05-01-building-the-elastic-demo.md

 	return body
 ```

 The JSON is now ready!
-Our Push API can consume batches of 250Mb, so all we need is keep gathering the JSON until we reach this limit.
+Our Push API can consume batches of 250Mb, so all we needed to do was to keep gathering the JSON until we reach this limit.
 Once hit, we can build our Request.
-This process is documented in our [Push API Tutorial].(https://docs.coveo.com/en/54).
+This process is documented in our [Push API Tutorial](https://docs.coveo.com/en/54).

-We first get a ```fileId``` and an ```uploadUri``` from our Push API, which will be used to upload the file to an Amazon S3 bucket.
+We first got a ```fileId``` and an ```uploadUri``` from our Push API, which will be used to upload the file to an Amazon S3 bucket.
 Then we let our Push API know that a new file is available.
 ``` python

 def batchPush(jsoncontent):